outdreamer/build-a-cure/docs/specific_problem_analysis/govt/info_problems.md

 ## Information

+    - families of war victims' lost loved ones wouldnt want them to seek revenge in isolation of context/meaning, bc it would destroy more innocent lives as collateral damage & continue the fight forever, they would want them to be the person who ends war forever

   - terrorists are easily swayed by cheap tricks like peer pressure & repetition & will do anything they're told to avoid thinking

   - not a post-truth age due to deep fakes, its an age of: